josegonzalez/bash-filedb/README.md

 exists <DOMAIN> <KEY>
   determine if a key exists in a domain

+flush-domain <DOMAIN>
+  removes all keys from a domain

 get <DOMAIN> <KEY>
   gets a key from a domain